 In the back of Joseph Thomas’ book of poems entitled “Randigal Rhymes” you will find, along with a list of Cornish proverbs and charm for toothache, a glossary of Cornish words.
-The first one that you should look up of course is randigal and you will find that it means “a rigmarole, a nonsensical story”.
+The first one that you should look up of course is randigal.
+And you will find that it means “a rigmarole, a nonsensical story”.

-Joseph almost certainly didn’t write with any expectation of publication, indeed we can only read his poems now because they were printed by subscription by his friends after his death.
-My copy of his book was printed in 1895 and is rather battered and bruised but you can find reprints of “Randigal Rhymes and a Glossary of Cornish Words” here.
+Joseph almost certainly didn’t write with any expectation of publication.
+Indeed we can only read his poems now because they were printed by subscription by his friends after his death.
+My copy of his book was printed in 1895 and is rather battered and bruised.
+But you can find reprints of “Randigal Rhymes and a Glossary of Cornish Words” here.

-Joseph Thomas wrote because he loved it and because he seemed to want to record the comedy, beauty and whimsy of his world.
+Joseph Thomas wrote because he loved it.
+And because he seemed to want to record the comedy, beauty and whimsy of his world.

 He was born near Mullion Cove, a picturesque fishing village on the Lizard in July 1840.
-His father John was a local land steward and Joseph followed in his footsteps obtaining a position as an agent for the St Aubyn family on St Michael’s Mount.
+His father John was a local land steward.
+Joseph followed in his footsteps obtaining a position as an agent for the St Aubyn family on St Michael’s Mount.
 He and his wife Mary spent their lives in this quiet coastal community but Joseph absorbed everything that surrounded him.

-But there is an art and a beauty to his writing, his love for the county and his people, even when he is poking fun at it all, shines through.
+But there is an art and a beauty to his writing.
+His love for the county and his people, even when he is poking fun at it all, shines through.

 For those without a copy of the book to help with translation: